 Across Washington state, more than 3,200 kids live in foster care while they wait for permanent families.
 They are legally free for adoption, and they need families to love them forever.
 WACAP’s nationally recognized project, A Family for Me, introduces you to kids who need what every kid should have: a loving home.

-In cooperation with Yuen Lui Photography Studios and a partnership with KING 5 Television in Seattle, A Family for Me produces a TV segment, which airs weekly during the morning news.
-Hosted by Joyce Taylor, the segment profiles adoptable kids from around the Puget Sound region.
-As kids are introduced each week, we'll add their profiles and videos to this page.
-You might want to bookmark it now and return later to learn more about these great kids.
+In cooperation with Yuen Lui Photography Studio and partnership with KING 5 News in Seattle, A Family for Me produces TV segments which focus on foster kids; particularly those who are older, have special needs, or are part of a sibling group.
+Hosted by Joyce Taylor, these segments profile children from around the Puget Sound region.
+As kids are introduced, we'll add their videos to this page.
+Click below to meet waiting kids and hear what they have to say.

 You can learn more about these children by reading their profiles on the following pages:

 In addition to children featured on A Family for Me, WACAP's U.S. Kids staff has information on hundreds of other children in foster care who need homes.